VaishnavichandraG/WebOps-Part-1/README.md

 ### Technical questionaire

+I have written and run all these files on codepen.io

 All the sub questions under part1 are in the file named part1.html and part1.css

 All the sub questions under part2 are in the file named part2.html and part2.css